reteps/Otto/README.md

 + modular commands
 + customizeable settings
 + settings backup (if your settings file gets corrupted)

+bugs / annoyances:
++ There is only 1 chat room stored, so data from the other chat can show up
+  + this is especially seen in `otto mock`
++ Double messages - otto replies twice.
+This happens when you have unread messages in 1 chat, and otto is called in another.
+  + otto thinks it gets called twice

 set it up:
 + clone this repo and give a star.